tdonker/domain-driven-design-links/README.md

 * Bounded Contexts are the exact opposite of Microservices! \(by Vladik Khononov 2018\): [Bounded Contexts are NOT Microservices](https://vladikk.com/2018/01/21/bounded-contexts-vs-microservices/)
 * Design of microservices using the principles of Domain-Driven Design \(by IBM 2018\): [Apply Domain-Driven Design to microservices architecture](https://www.ibm.com/garage/method/practices/code/domain-driven-design/)
 * SOA vs Microservices \(by Rahul Lanje 2017\): [What is Microservice Architecture?
 How is it different from SOA?
 Why containers?](https://www.linkedin.com/pulse/what-microservice-architecture-how-different-from-soa-rahul-lanje/)
+* Ideally there should be a direct mapping between a business service / capability and a microservice (or what in Domain Driven Design is called a bounded context \(by Kenneth Lange 2017\): [What is Microservice Architecture?](https://www.linkedin.com/pulse/what-microservice-architecture-kenneth-lange/)

 ___
 ### Bounded Contexts and Domain Models